 - Significant adverse environmental effects

-There are currently over 650 chemicals covered by the TRI Program.
-Facilities that manufacture, process or otherwise use these chemicals in amounts above established levels must submit annual TRI reports on each chemical.
-The TRI chemical list doesn't include all toxic chemicals used in the U.S.
+There are currently 755 individually listed chemicals and 33 chemical categories covered by the TRI Program.
+Facilities that manufacture, process or otherwise use these chemicals in amounts above established levels must submit annual reporting forms for each chemical.
+Note that the TRI chemical list doesn't include all toxic chemicals used in the U.S.